Apollo1840/machine_learning_theory/ml/supervised_learning.md

 - Evaluate split: measure the quality of the split, determine whether split further or stop.
 - Assign label: assign label to the final leaf node.

-#### How to split

-In brutal force, we calculate all impurity gain of different feature and split combination.
+How to split: In brutal force, we calculate all impurity gain of different feature and split combination.

 There are other tricks like:
 - for feature: